flatiron/blacksmith/pages/articles/getting-started/how-to-debug-nodejs-applications/article.md

 ###Console tab

 Finally, the console tab allows you to use node's REPL in your program's global scope.
 This has a few gotchas since that means you can not access in local variables.
 Thus the variables you can read or write are variables that were defined without a `var` statement.
-The other gotcha is when you use `console.log` refersto node's `console.log` and not webkit's console.log.
+The other gotcha is when you use `console.log` refers to node's `console.log` and not webkit's console.log.
 This means the output goes to stdout and not to your console tab.
 Otherwise it is a very straightforward node REPL.